On fibrant objects in model categories: Introduction

 \section{Introduction}

 Model categories, introduced in \cite{quillen}, are an important tool in homotopy theory.
-In this paper, we study a particular kind of model categories, which we call \emph{minimal}.
-A model category is minimal if every object is fibrant.
-The class of weak equivalences in a minimal model category is the minimum possible among model structures with the same class of cofibrations.
-The main result is \rthm{main}, which gives a necessary and sufficient condition for the existence of a minimal model structure.
-Another useful result is \rthm{properness}, which shows that to prove the existence of a left proper minimal model structure, we only need to verify a condition similar to left properness; the axioms of model categories then holds automatically.
+In this paper, we study properties of maps between fibrant objects.
+We will show that weak equivalence between fibrant objects have a simple characterization in terms of generating cofibrations (\rprop{min-we}).
+In particular, if every object of a model category is fibrant, then we get a complete characterization of weak equivalences.
+Using this characterization, we will show that to construct a model structure in which all objects are fibrant, it is enough to verify some (relatively) simple conditions (\rthm{main}, \rprop{main-path}, \rprop{main-cyl}).
+Examples of applications of these constructions are model structures on strict $\omega$-categories (which was constructed in \cite{folk}) and topological spaces.
+Examples of new model structures constructed by means of results of this paper will be given in \cite{alg-models}.

-Minimal model structures can be compared with left-determinant model structures introduced in \cite{left-det}.
-Every minimal model structure is left-determinant, but the converse is not necessary true.
-For example, the category of simplicial sets (as well as every Grothendieck topos \cite{Cisinski}) carries a left-determinant model structure with monomorphisms as cofibrations, but the minimal model structure on this category with this class of cofibrations does not exist.
-Thus the class of minimal model structures is much narrower than the class of left-determinant model structures.
-On the other hand minimal model structures have properties not shared by left-determinant ones.
-For example, giving a set of generating cofibrations we can often give a simple description of a set of generating trivial cofibrations (see \rcor{min-cof-gen}).
-This allows us to work with categories which are not necessary locally presentable.
+If we fix the class of cofibrations, then the class of weak equivalences which defines such model structure is unique if it exists.
+These class of weak equivalences is the minimum possible among model structures with this class of cofibrations.
+Thus a model category in which all objects are fibrant is left-determinant (as defined in \cite{left-det}).
+But the converse is not true.
+For example, the category of simplicial sets (as well as every Grothendieck topos \cite{cisinski}) carries a left-determinant model structure with monomorphisms as cofibrations, but a model structure on this category in which all objects are fibrant and with this class of cofibrations does not exist.
+To see this, consider a cylinder $C$ for the terminal object.
+Then $C \amalg_{\Delta[0]} C$ does not have a map from $\Delta[1]$ which maps faces of this simplex to points of $C$ which were not amalgamated.
+Thus $C \amalg_{\Delta[0]} C$ cannot be fibrant.

+Thus the class of model structures in which all objects are fibrant is much narrower than the class of left-determinant model structures.
+On the other hand model categories in which all objects are fibrant have properties not shared by left-determinant ones.
+Often a set of generating trivial cofibrations is defined using cardinality bounds on domains and codomains of maps, which does not give us a useful description of generating trivial cofibrations.
+But if all objects are fibrant, then we can give a simple explicit construction of a set of generating trivial cofibrations (see \rcor{min-cof-gen}).
+Also, as we already noted, model categories in which all objects are fibrant have a simple characterization of weak equivalences in terms of generating cofibrations.